Buckwheat

 Key Nutritional Highlights

-- Rich in flavonoids (e.g. rutin), contributing antioxidant and vascular-support properties.
+- Rich in flavonoids (e.g. rutin) within antioxidant dietary patterns.

 Food Context